-Advertised availability of the CCR in the following news media (a copy of the announcement is attached): Radio Newspaper Television / cable Social media
+Advertised availability of the CCR in the following news media (the announcement is attached): Radio Newspaper Television / cable Social media Digital signboard

-Digital signboard

-Published the CCR in local newspaper (a copy of the published CCR is attached).
+Published the CCR in local newspaper (the published CCR is attached).

 Posted the CCR in public places i.e., post office, town hall, library (a list of locations is attached).